 - Enable practitioners to evolve an expertise in the art and science of prescribing

-This integrated multi-professional course will enable healthcare professionals to take on the role of an independent and/or supplementary prescriber.
-Pharmacists and nurses are taught together to facilitate multidisciplinary working.
-The GPhC and the NMC publish an indicative syllabus and learning outcomes which informs the curriculum.
+This course will enable healthcare professionals to take on the role of an independent and/or supplementary prescriber.
+The GPhC publish an indicative syllabus and learning outcomes which informs the curriculum.

 The GPhC mandates a minimum of 26 days teaching and learning and a minimum of 12 (x 7.5 h) days in practice spent under the supervision of a designated prescribing practitioner (DPP).